eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-The Ankaios agent shall support the following restart conditions for a workload:
+The Ankaios agent shall support the following restart policies for a workload:

 * `NEVER`: The workload is never restarted.
 Once the container exits, it remains in the exited state.
 * `ON_FAILURE`: If the workload exits with a non-zero exit code, it will be restarted.
 * `ALWAYS`: The workload is restarted upon termination, regardless of the exit code.

 Comment:
-The default condition is `NEVER`.
+The default restart policies is `NEVER`.

 Rationale:
 In some cases, workloads must remain operational at all times, even if they fail or exit successfully.